Pixpipe/quickvoxelcore/readme.md

 # TODO
 In what is probably the order of future developments:
+- [ ] Add events for when a volume asked to be loadedm so that UI can display a spinner or something
+- [ ] Add anatomical names for camera ('sagittal', 'axial', 'coronal')
 - [ ] Add examples for multi camera usage
-- [ ] Add method to automatically position the main (perspective) camera along the *dominant* X Y or Z
-- [ ] Add a method to force the main (perspective) camera to follow the center of the plane system
-- [ ] Add XYZ axis of a grid system to know where we are
 - [ ] Masking capabilities (as a 3rd slot that has special features)
 - [ ] Raycasting capabilities, then we can get the position where the mouse pointer is hitting (and then the intensity in the volume, etc)
 - [ ] Try to build 3D textures without having to perform a conversion from float32 to uint8